JamesCoding888/JavaOCP20221017/README.md

 > ScannerIllegalStateException.java
 - Description:

-		This programming is a demo of IllegalStateException.
+		This program is a demo of IllegalStateException.
 	 	Because the Scanner in method of getAge() was closed, then caused NO Scanner could be used in the method of getName().
  		Then, you will get IllegalStateException.